MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.SignIns/Update-MgBetaInvitation.md

 For more information about using the value of this property, see Manage inactive user accounts in Microsoft Entra ID.
       \[LastSignInRequestId \<String\>\]: Request identifier of the last interactive sign-in performed by this user.
     \[SignInSessionsValidFromDateTime \<DateTime?\>\]: Any refresh tokens or sessions tokens (session cookies) issued before this time are invalid, and applications get an error when using an invalid refresh or sessions token to acquire a delegated access token (to access APIs such as Microsoft Graph).
-If this happens, the application needs to acquire a new refresh token by making a request to the authorize endpoint.
+If this happens, the application must acquire a new refresh token by requesting the authorized endpoint.
 Read-only.
 Use revokeSignInSessions to reset.
     \[Skills \<String\[\]\>\]: A list for the user to enumerate their skills.
 Returned only on $select.
-    \[Sponsors \<IMicrosoftGraphDirectoryObject\[\]\>\]: The users and groups that are responsible for this guest user's privileges in the tenant and keep the guest user's information and access updated.
+    \[Sponsors \<IMicrosoftGraphDirectoryObject\[\]\>\]: The users and groups responsible for this guest user's privileges in the tenant and keep the guest user's information and access updated.
 (HTTP Methods: GET, POST, DELETE.).
 Supports $expand.
     \[State \<String\>\]: The state or province in the user's address.